 - Children learn and develop well in enabling environments, in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents and/or carers

 - Children learn and develop in different ways and at different rates.
 The statutory framework covers the education and care of all children in early years provision, including children with special educational needs and disabilities

-At the Galaxy Trust we believe that every child must be provided with opportunities to develop socially, emotionally, academically and physically to achieve the highest possible standards.
+We believe that every child must be provided with opportunities to develop socially, emotionally, academically and physically to achieve the highest possible standards.
 We are an inclusive learning community that is forward thinking, innovative, confident and committed to ensuring that all children in our care are happy, enthusiastic and purposeful learners.